pragmatias/documentation/content/en/blog/technique/opensuse_tips.md

 > - **repnfs** : path/folder on the NFS server
 > - **replocal** : path/folder on the NFS client

+## Delete the boot screen (plymouth)
+- Remove and lock the package **plymouth** : `sudo zypper rm plymouth* && sudo zypper al plymouth*`

+## Systemd information
+- Information on the duration of the start of services : `systemd-analyze blame`

-# Some tips about the desktop (KDE)
+# Some tips about the KDE desktop

 ## Configure Bind to Switch Desktop and Quick tile Window

-1. Go to System Settings > Shortcuts > Global Shortcuts > System Settings or Kwin
+1\.
+Go to System Settings > Shortcuts > Global Shortcuts > System Settings or Kwin

 | Action | Global |
 |:--|:--|